 Lastly, a popular theme developer, Elegant Themes, created Divi, a builder that epitomizes code-free simplicity.
 Rather than customizing HTML or navigating an intricate backend, Divi users can drag and drop various content modules into place on the visual preview of their website.
 Build posts or pages, add audio players and email opt-ins, and amplify your social media traction in one intuitive space.

 One of my favorite WordPress perks is the fact that everyone and their uncle’s neighbor’s cousin has written about the software, the community, and its associated tools and features.
 WordPress expertise abounds, whether you know where to look or simply know how to use Google.

 Fortunately, you’ve stumbled into one of the web’s leading sources for WordPress wisdom and wit.
 Our team of WP gurus has poured hours and hours and thousands of words into narrating a virtual tour of the wonderful world of WordPress.

 Below you’ll find a smattering of the guides we’ve published in recent years:

-Building a WordPress website is an exciting new challenge, whether you’re doing it for the first time or your 15th time.
+Building a WordPress website is an exciting new challenge, whether you’re doing it for the first time or the 15th.
 I hope the tips, tools, and additional resources we’ve provided here today will empower you to launch that online presence you’ve been wanting.
 And be sure to check back in with us, as we’re constantly cranking out fresh content on all things WordPress!